wking/swc-boot-camps/Workflow.md

     $ git branch -d typo-fix

-You'll also want to remove the branch from your public GitHub
+You'll also want to remove the branch from the public GitHub
 repository:

     $ git push origin :typo-fix